the-hung-nguyen/best-repo-ever/README.md

 Make 1st change in GitHub - main branch
-1st change in new-branch-4 (change made in GitHub in branch new-branch-4) Second change in new-branch-4 (change made in GitHub in branch new-branch-4)
+1st change in new-branch-4 (change made in GitHub in branch new-branch-4) Second change in new-branch-4 (change made in GitHub in branch new-branch-4) Third change in new-branch-4 (change made in VSC)